ur-cristiano-fc/ur-cristiano-fc.github.io/pages/affiliate-policy.md

 ---

-**UR Cristiano FC** may contain affiliate links, which means we may earn a small commission if you click on a product link and make a purchase — at **no additional cost to you**.
+**UR Cristiano FC** may contain affiliate links, which means UR Cristiano FC may earn a small commission if you click on a product link and make a purchase — at **no additional cost to you**.

 ## Why Affiliate Links?